How we manage compliance

 Global compliance training

 We have a global framework for compliance training which is tailored by markets to best meet their specific needs.
 When an employee joins Diageo, he or she must, within 30 days, complete our Code e-Learning.
 Each market has a training plan covering key policies which they deliver through locally organised, risk-based training.
 We encourage training to be brought to life through workshops, tailored training sessions and communications.
-We also provide further training to controls, compliance and ethics managers and 'ambassadors' on all necessary function-specific and leadership capabilities for their roles.
+We also provide further training to Business Integrity managers and 'ambassadors' on all necessary function-specific and leadership capabilities for their roles.

 Working with our business partners